oracle/coherence-operator/docs/quickstart.md

 # Quick Start guide

-The Oracle Coherence Kubernetes Operator manages Oracle Coherence on Kubernetes.
-It manages monitoring data through Prometheus, and logging data through ElasticSearch and Kibana.
+The Oracle Coherence Operator manages Coherence on Kubernetes, monitoring data through Prometheus, and logging data through ElasticSearch and Kibana.

 > Note, use of Prometheus and Grafana is only available when using the
-> operator with Coherence 12.2.1.4.
+> operator with Coherence version 12.2.1.4.

 Use this quick start guide to deploy Coherence applications in a Kubernetes cluster managed by the Coherence Operator.
 Please note that